-Technical Standards for Admission and Matriculation to the Occupational Therapy Program
+Technical Standards for Admission and Matriculation in the Occupational Therapy Program

 An occupational therapist must have the knowledge and skills to function in a broad variety of clinical settings and to render a wide spectrum of therapeutic interventions.
 In order to perform the activities required of a professional, an occupational therapy student must be able to learn, integrate, analyze, and synthesize data quickly, accurately, and consistently.
 This is the process of critical thinking.
 Multiple skills and abilities that are required include observation, communication, sensory/motor, behavioral, and social attributes.
 Reasonable accommodation can be made for persons with disabilities in some of these areas, but an occupational therapy student must be able to perform in a reasonably independent manner.

-- The commitment to work in an intense setting that challenges the individual to meet the needs of people of diverse cultures and age groups who are ill, severely injured, limited by cognitive, emotional, and functional deficits, and whose behavior may create, at times, an adverse reaction.
+- Work in an intense setting that challenges the individual to meet the needs of people of diverse cultures and age groups who are ill, severely injured, limited by cognitive, emotional, and functional deficits, and whose behavior may create, at times, an adverse reaction.
 The ability to interact with these individuals without being judgmental or prejudiced is critical in establishing a therapeutic relationship.

-- The ability to communicate verbally and in writing, using appropriate grammar and vocabulary, in order to build relationships with faculty, advisors, fellow students, coworkers, clients, and their significant others.
+- Communicate verbally and in writing, using appropriate grammar and vocabulary, in order to build relationships with faculty, advisors, fellow students, coworkers, clients, and their significant others.
 Proficiency in communication includes transactions with individuals and groups in learner, collegial, consultative, leadership, and task roles.
 Students must be able to elicit information, gather information, describe findings, and understand nonverbal behavior.
 This includes the ability to read and communicate, both verbally and in writing, in English, using appropriate grammar and vocabulary.

-- The ability to travel independently to and from classes and fieldwork assignments on time, as well as possess the organizational skills and stamina for performing required tasks and assignments within allotted time frames.
+- Travel independently to and from classes and fieldwork assignments on time, as well as possess the organizational skills and stamina for performing required tasks and assignments within allotted time frames.
 (This travel is at the student’s expense.)
 A driver’s license and a car are needed for on- and off-campus travel.

-- Commitment to adherence of policies of the college, of the occupational therapy program, and of the fieldwork sites.
+- Adhere to the policies of the school, of the occupational therapy program, and of the fieldwork sites.
 These rules include matters relating to professional dress, behavior, and confidentiality.

-- Professional competence and moral character that meet state licensure guidelines.
+- Demonstrate professional competence and moral character that meet state licensure guidelines.

-- Emotional health for full utilization of intellect, the exercise of good judgment, prompt completion of responsibilities, and the development of mature, sensitive, and effective relationships with others.
-Working with people in need often requires taxing workloads and adaptation to changing and challenging environments requiring flexibility and a spirit of cooperation.
+- Show emotional health for full utilization of intellect, the exercise of good judgment, prompt completion of responsibilities, and the development of mature, sensitive, and effective relationships with others.
+Working with people in need often requires taxing workloads and adaptation to changing and challenging environments, requiring flexibility and a spirit of cooperation.

-- Critical-thinking skills in order to be able to solve problems creatively, to master abstract ideas, and to synthesize information in order to handle the challenges of the academic, laboratory, and fieldwork settings.
+- Use critical-thinking skills in order to be able to solve problems creatively, to master abstract ideas, and to synthesize information in order to handle the challenges of the academic, laboratory, and fieldwork settings.

-- Physical coordination and strength to handle moving clients and to direct clients in varied practice settings.
+- Exhibit physical coordination and strength to handle moving clients and to direct clients in varied practice settings.
 Visual acuity and independent mobility, fine and gross movements, equilibrium, and the use of touch (touching and being touched) are essential to assure the safety of clients, significant others, and staff.

-- Commitment to the Code of Ethics of the profession and behavior, which reflects a sense of right and wrong.
+- Abide by the Code of Ethics of the profession and behavior which reflects a sense of right and wrong.

 Students must have successfully completed all prior coursework in order to be placed in clinical education.
 There is a total of 24 weeks of full-time fieldwork at selected sites.
 While doing fieldwork, students will work the same hours as staff at the site.
 Students are discouraged from outside employment.
-The clinical experience requires more time in the clinic and for independent learning.
+The clinical experience requires additional time in the clinic and for independent learning.
 Students may have to travel or relocate during the fieldwork phase of the program.
 Transportation and housing are the responsibility of the student.
-All students are required to pass an infection control course given by NYIT.
+All students are required to pass an infection control course given by New York Institute of Technology.